-My dissertation is a historical study of legal and extralegal practices regulating labor in the French empire from the second abolition of slavery in 1848 to the First World War.
-It looks at the political, legal, and social project, led by state and private actors, to define and manage work and workers in Guadeloupe, Martinique, French Guiana, and Réunion Island after the second abolition of slavery.
-The project examines the constant negotiations and contestations between the administrators, jurists, and employers formulating regulations and the workers to whom they applied, with day laborers and peasants on the front lines of resistance.
+My dissertation, tentatively titled “Formally Free: Regulating Labor After Slavery in the French Empire, 1848–1914,” looks at the legal and extralegal project, led by state and private actors, to define and manage work and workers in Guadeloupe, Martinique, French Guiana, and Réunion Island after the second abolition of slavery.
+The project examines the constant negotiations and contestations between the administrators, jurists, and employers formulating regulations and the workers to whom they ostensibly applied.
 I account for unevenness in how labor law devised in the metropole was applied and adapted, and in many cases contravened and abandoned, in these four post-slavery contexts.
-My research seeks to uncover how the regulation of work after slavery produced both objects – marketable commodities like sugar and rum, for instance – and particular social relations: racialized, gendered, and classed divisions of labor in the metropole and across French colonial space.
+My research seeks to uncover how the regulation of work after slavery produced both marketable commodities and particular relations of domination: racialized, gendered, and classed divisions of labor across French colonial space.

 Before returning to New York for graduate school, I lived in Paris for seven years, where I taught history and geography at a French high school and academic English for the social sciences at the University of Paris-Dauphine.